hqztrue/ponyai/README.md

 **Clang** is the compiler we use to build the libraries.
 We require you to install `clang-3.8` to avoid any potential issues caused by compiler version.

 **nasm** is a required library for an introduced third-party library.

+# Visualization Issue Troubleshooting

+Our visualization tool is based on OpenGL 3D rendering.
+We recommend using Ubuntu16.04 native system to get the best visualization effect, since 3D acceleration inside virtual machines is just experimental features.
+If you must use virtual machine for some reasons, we recommend [VirtualBox](https://www.virtualbox.org/wiki/Downloads), which is free and cross-platform.

+If you are using VMWare and 3D rendering is not correct, please try command `export SVGA_VGPU10=0` to set an environment variable, and re-run the binary again to check if it solves your issue.